charmplusplus/charm4py/docs/running.rst

 Prerequisites
 -------------

-1. If using the *CFFI* interface, make sure that the Charm++ shared library can be found and loaded by the system's dynamic linker before running Charmpy programs.
+1. Make sure that the Charm++ shared library can be found and loaded by the system's dynamic linker before running Charmpy programs.

    On Linux there are multiple ways to accomplish this.
 One way is::